Dj Iqbal

 Dj Iqbal: The Global Ambassador of Bhangra Fusion

-Dj Iqbal is a pioneering British-Indian music producer and DJ who has shaped the sound of modern Bhangra and Asian urban music for over two decades.
-Hailing from Birmingham, UK, his career is defined by fusing traditional Punjabi rhythms with contemporary club beats, leading to major chart success and platinum-selling albums that have brought Bhangra to a worldwide audience.
+Dj Iqbal is a pioneering British-Indian DJ and producer who has shaped the sound of modern bhangra and Asian urban music for over two decades.
+Hailing from Birmingham, UK, his innovative fusion of traditional Punjabi rhythms with contemporary house, hip-hop, and dance music has earned him a massive international following and significant chart success.

 Early career